Case Study 6: HomeNest Property Group - Scenario Paper

 - Owner dashboard: portfolio ROI, property-level P&L, maintenance spend vs. budget, occupancy trends

-- Maintenance operations dashboard: technician utilization, average resolution time, SLA compliance, emergency response times
+- Maintenance operations dashboard: technician utilization, average resolution time, SLA compliance, emergency response times, first-time fix rates

-- Executive dashboard: company-wide occupancy, revenue per unit, maintenance cost per unit, tenant retention rates
+- Executive dashboard: company-wide occupancy, revenue per unit, maintenance cost per unit, tenant retention rates, with drill-down into leasing pipeline by property and agent

 - Tenants see only their unit and associated data — no visibility into other units, tenants, or owner information